-- 17. MVS River Reach Plans (Pallid Sturgeon RPA 2 & 4).
-River reach planning efforts in FY07 included the completion of data tabulation forms for the St. Louis (RM 200-160), Harlow (RM 160-120), Crains (RM 120-80), Hamburg (RM 80-40), and Dogtooth (RM 40-0) reaches of the Mississippi River.
-Each reach has been subdivided into a number of subareas.
+General Background: Each reach has been subdivided into a number of subareas.
 For each subarea, the following information is being gathered: site related problems, ecosystem goals and objectives, available ecosystem restoration measures, applicable agency programs, existing management activities, existing management plans, federal and state T&E species of concern, available prior reports and scientific literature, a general site characterization, additional data needs, modeling needs, monitoring needs, potential ecosystem restoration projects, potential conservation partners, maps, and miscellaneous other notes.
 This information is important for future reach planning efforts especially regarding NESP and the Middle Mississippi River Partnership.
-In addition, a hydrogeomorphic study for the Middle Mississippi River was initiated.
-This study will be used to help determine what ecosystems existed along the Middle Mississippi River before European settlement and also how to restore these ecosystems. - 18.
-Special issue of the Journal of Applied Ichthyology (Pallid Sturgeon RPA 1 & 2).
-Dr. Tom Keevin co-edited a special issue of the Journal of Applied Ichthyology entitled "Evolution, Ecology, and Management of Scaphirhynchus" (Volume 23[4], 289-538).
-The journal contains 29 professional papers and was published in August 2007.
-These papers are a result of the Scaphirhynchus 2005 Conference hosted by the St. Louis District.
+In addition, work continues on the hydrogeomorphic study for the

+Middle Mississippi River that was initiated in 2007.
+This study will be used to help determine what ecosystems existed along the Middle Mississippi River before European settlement and also how to restore these ecosystems.